Backpropagation through Back Substitution with a Backslash: Julia, the power of language

 The first 28 lines elegantly set up the mathematics very much like a mathematician defining operators and algebraic axioms:

 Lines 10-14 above define matrix operators and their adjoints.
 Lines 16-28 define various math operations, such as the negative operator on line 21, or the composition of operators on line 25.

 For completeness we list lines 29 through 63 which constitute the setup of a basic forward pass through a matrix neural net.
-We remark th at lines 30 and 38 allow an index origin of 0.
+We remark that lines 30 and 38 allow an index origin of 0.
+The readers are encouraged to try the code at {\url{https://github.com/alanedelman/BackBackBack}}.